 All games have a basic set of rules, even if that set of rules is "anything goes".
 On Viking MUD, we used to have a pretty loose set of rules, leaving much to the supposed common sense of the players.
 With the increased popularity of the Internet from 1995 and forward, however, it seemed that more detailed rules were necessary.
 So for us, "anything goes" is not the rule...

-So what about rules for arch wizards and administrators?
-Well, in the MUD, we have a humoristic set of arch rules, but in practice, arch wizards are bound by their common sense, and answer only to their superiors.
-Administrators are equal, and (as far as the MUD is concerned) answer only to themselves and their common sense.
+Well, in the MUD, we have a humoristic set of arch rules, but in practice, Arch Wizards are mostly bound by their common sense, and answer to their superiors.
+Administrators are equal among themselves, and, as far as the MUD is concerned, answer only to themselves and their common sense.

-Why?
-Arch wizards and administrators sometimes have things to do which would normally conflict with the rules for mortal players or normal wizards.
-It would be very inconvenient if, for instance, an arch wizard couldn't wander about in open areas to check for some particular bugs, or if they couldn't manipulate stats and clone equipment in order to test or fix problems.
+Arch Wizards and Administrators sometimes have things to do which would normally conflict with the rules for mortal players or normal wizards.
+It would be very inconvenient if, for instance, an Arch Wizard couldn't wander about in open areas to investigate some particular bugs, or if they couldn't manipulate stats and clone equipment in order to test or fix problems.